 Trojan Horse © Chris

-For about 3,000 years the fascinating story involving the destruction of the prosperous city of Troy in a long war fought over the legendary beauty, Helen, was thought to be fiction.
-The story, told by Homer in the Iliad, was regarded as just a myth, until the ruins of the city were found in western Turkey at Hisarlik in the mid-19th century.
+For about 3,000 years the legend the battle of Troy pervaded Western culture.
+The story, told by Homer in the Iliad, was regarded as just a myth, until the ruins of the city were found at Hisarlik, in western Turkey, in the mid-19th century.

-Today the romantic story draws tourists and archaeologists alike to the site, where not a great deal remains to be seen beyond the ancient walls and a replica of the famed Trojan horse which enabled the final conquering of the city.
+Today the romantic story draws tourists and archaeologists alike to the site, where not a great deal remains to be seen beyond the ancient walls and a replica of the famed Trojan horse which enabled the final conquering of the city by the ancient Greeks.
 The setting is also spectacular, offering views of the Dardanelles and the hills of Gallipoli.
-The recent Hollywood epic film, Troy, has revived interest in this piece of ancient history.
+The Hollywood epic film, Troy, has revived interest in this piece of ancient history.

 Address: 340 km (211 miles) west of Istanbul on the highway to Izmir.